Howard Fishman: The Basement Tapes Project

 Fishman's Basement Tapes Project had its debut at Joe's Pub at The Public Theater in New York City in 2006.
-Over the course of three evenings, Fishman and members of his band (including Mazz Swift, Mark McClean, Michael Daves, and Ian Riggs) presented most of the over 80 bootlegged songs (all of them since then officially released), known as Bob Dylan and The Band's Basement Tapes.
-The project included readings from Greil Marcus's Invisible Republic (book).
+Over the course of three evenings, Fishman and members of his band (including Mazz Swift, Mark McClean, Michael Daves, and Ian Riggs) presented most of the more than 80 bootlegged songs (all of them since then officially released), known as Bob Dylan and The Band's Basement Tapes.
+The project included readings from Greil Marcus's Invisible Republic.

-A CD/DVD featuring highlights from these shows, Howard Fishman Performs Bob Dylan & The Band's 'Basement Tapes' Live at Joe's Pub, was released in 2007, and included a cover of I'm Not There (1956), which was praised by Marcus.
+A CD/DVD featuring highlights from these shows, Howard Fishman Performs Bob Dylan & The Band's 'Basement Tapes' Live at Joe's Pub, was released in 2007, and included a cover of "I'm Not There (1956)", which was praised by Marcus.
 The project has subsequently been programmed at performing arts centers across America, including Lincoln Center (where it was featured as part of the "American Songbook" series), at Steppenwolf Theatre Company in Chicago, at Duke University., Keene State College, Mercyhurst University, and at University of Iowa.